Jan Dlugosz University in Czestochowa

 The Faculty provides:

-• extensive international cooperation with academic centres around Europe; - solid base of theoretical knowledge and practical skills;
+extensive international cooperation with academic centres in Europe;

 Faculty of Health Sciences – Why to study